The Universe, Reality, and You. Planet Earth where are you?

 93 million miles from the Sun.

 Our Galaxy is one of the largest in our local area of the Universe.
-From
+Our

-2,000 light years thick when viewed edge on.
-That means that even if you
+years thick when viewed edge on.
+That means that even if you could travel

-take you 100,000 years to fly from one end of the Milky Way to the other!
+years to fly from one side of the Milky Way to the other!

 The reason we do not have a much better view of our own galaxy is the